Teddy, we hardly knew ye

 During a camping trip last weekend, I gave a lot of thought to the criticisms raised by both Cohen and Pierce.
 Again, I admire and respect Cohen.
 Pierce?
 Not so much.
 But I realized both men provided a glimpse into the viewpoints of many other people, especially in the Biddeford-Saco area.

-Although I generally get a lot of positive feedback from readers, there are, apparently, a lot of people who are annoyed by what I write.
-Several people think I suck at journalism.
+Although I generally get a lot of positive feedback from readers, there are some people who are annoyed by what I write.
+These folks think I suck at journalism.
 Many others are bent out of shape and hate the fact that I am an administrator of the Biddeford-Saco Community Facebook page.

 If you think my ego is hyper-inflated, and if you think that I have too much influence in the city of Biddeford and elsewhere, don’t blame me.